Pizza on Earth, Good Will to All!Get:

 Numerous Italian bakeries offered pizza to their patrons.
 For many years, the only place to get pizza was in an Italian neighborhood.
 Here, pizza remained in the "underground" for decades.
 An undiscovered treasure that took a World War to make it a part of the American landscape!

 Pizza was popularized in the United States by returning W.W.II veterans.
 These soldiers had gotten a taste of pizza while they served in Italy.
 Upon returning, tales of pizza flourished, and with this word of mouth advertising, a demand for pizza grew.
 Pizza started to become mainstream.
+No wonder military universities today offer pizza as a special entrée.

 My mom says that her family never bought pizza as she was growing up in Providence, R.I.
 Both of her parents were Italian immigrants.
 Grandma Palmieri would start with left over bread dough, use some sauce (gravy), a little cheese, some spices, and if available, meat.
 Pizza was a treat made by her mom, during holidays (New Year's) or for a special Saturday night.
 Her family would never think of paying for it.
 They would just make their own!
 In addition to the regular cheese and tomato pizzas, Grandma Palmieri always made a special white pizza with anchovies, for her sister, Auntie Mary (Her real name was Amalia!).
 Auntie Mary did not like tomato sauce on her pizza.
 (She would have loved gorgonzola and mushroom pizza AKA The Blue Heaven!)